linkedin/spaniel/README.md

 ## Why use Spaniel?

-* Provides the future-proofing of a WCIG API, but with an expanded feature-set built upon said API.
+* Provides the future-proofing of a WICG API, but with an expanded feature-set built upon said API.
 * Tested and iterated upon in production by LinkedIn since late 2014
 * Highly performant, only relies on `requestAnimationFrame`
 * Extensive `requestAnmiationFrame` task/utility API